interstitialRedirectModalTitle

 PLANTING WILDFLOWERS

-When to plant: Almost all perennial and many annual plants are best planted in the fall months of September, October, and November, seed is best planted in September and October.
+When to plant: Almost all perennial and many annual plants are best planted in the fall months of September, October, and November, while seed is best planted in September and October.
 Plants can also be planted in the spring near the frost-free date.

 Where to plant: Most of the wildflowers in our area require several hours of sunlight.
 They will usually do well in most soils as long as drainage is adequate.
 Those wildflowers that prefer shade will probably require alteration of the soil not discussed here.